Slab Leak Detection & Repair

 How to Prevent a Slab Leak from Happening

-Your best protection against slab leaks, bar none, is to install an inline water detector like the Flo Smart Water Monitor and Shut Off.
+Your best protection against slab leaks, bar none, is to install an inline water leak detector like the Moen Flo Smart Water Monitor and Shut Off.

 This smart device monitors the temperature and pressure of water in your plumbing.
 It takes 7-10 days to learn your behavior and use patterns, after which it can detect even the smallest leaks.
 The shut-off feature kicks in automatically when it senses a leak, preventing catastrophic damage.

-And yes, to answer your question, we sell and install these nifty smart gadgets at Orange Coast Plumbing (or will, when they become available).
+And yes, to answer your question, we sell and sell and install these nifty smart gadgets at Orange Coast Plumbing.

 But you should also schedule regular inspections by a professional plumber who can test your lines.